Thom Bell

 Thomas Randolph Bell (January 26, 1943 – December 22, 2022) was an American record producer, arranger, and songwriter known as one of the creators of Philadelphia soul in the 1970s.
 Hailed as one of the most prolific R&B songwriters and producers ever, Bell found success crafting songs for the Delfonics, the Stylistics, and the Spinners.
 In June 2006, Bell was inducted into the Songwriters Hall of Fame.
 In 2016, Bell was inducted into the Musicians Hall of Fame and Museum.
-In 2025, Bell was inducted into the Rock and Roll Hall of Fame in the Musical Excellence Award category.
+In 2025, Bell was posthumously inducted into the Rock and Roll Hall of Fame in the Musical Excellence Award category.